lu-harr/pk_puskesmas_framework/README.md

 ### TODO
   - STOP MESSING AROUND!
 SORT YOUR GIS OUT!
 THIS IS GETTING SILLY!
+    - Remove danylo_masked from git and put it somewhere else ... or split it up
   - mask lulc_covs to sumatra/kalimantan only?
   - store info on duplicated sites somewhere
   - go through *all* the sites and check their coords ffs